 Zsuzsa Szebeni, speaking on Banffy's designs

 All this over 3 full days as well as music, celebratory meals, excursions and wonderful company.

 View our Gallery

-The festival was a wonderful success and more than lived up to its objective of introducing the history and beauty of Transylvania to a new audience through the medium of literature.
+The first festival in 2013 was a wonderful success and more than lived up to its objective of introducing the history and beauty of Transylvania to a new audience through the medium of literature.
 As one of our visitors said, “The Transylvanian Book Festival was not like any other book festival out there, it brimmed with excitement as visitors immersed themselves in the local culture to get a taste of the Transylvanian way of life, in a neatly packed event that transported you to a different world, one that has been suspended in time and that only now comes to light to the rest of the world.”